deeksha-4/LS-Neural-Networks-NLP/Week4/README.md

 We now enter the final week of the course, where we will finally be dealing with arguably the most awaited concepts of the course - transformers and LLMs.

 In Week 4, you will explore the seemingly complex structure of transformers, and uncover the simple components inside them that together power a large portion of the ongoing AI revolution.
-You will also learn about the most important innovation from previous sequential data processing techniques - **attention**.
-We will end with looking at how they power Large Language Models, like the now ubiquitous GPTs.
+You will also learn about the most important innovation from previous sequential data processing techniques- **attention**.
+We will end by looking at how they power Large Language Models, like the now ubiquitous GPTs.

 This page contains links to section-wise resources on this week's topics.
 Please go through all of them carefully.